Pgamboan/Proyecto-FIS/bitacoraFIS.md

 ### Meeting 17 - Beggining of the design phase.
 Date: Tuesday, November 9th, 2021.(20:00)
-* Description: Presentation and we finalized the contribution tracker.
+* Description: We distributed the most important points of the design phase and designated two members as the web development team.
 * Activities:
     * Pablo Gamboa -
     * Jose Chi -